 Act of civil status made outside Québec

-An act of civil status made outside Québec by a competent authority is a semi-authentic document with legal value.
+An act of civil status made outside Québec by a competent authority is a document to which the Civil Code of Québec grants semi-authentic legal status.
 After being inserted into the register, it is still a semi-authentic act.
 However, the act becomes authentic if its validity is recognized by a Québec court.

 You may apply for insertion into the Québec register of civil status of an act of civil status made outside Québec for the following events:

 After receiving confirmation of the insertion of the act, you will be able to apply for a certificate or copy of an act.